 Unknown to the defendant, the attendant suffered from a serious heart condition and once the defendant had fled the attendant had a heart attack and collapsed.
 He died soon after.
 The defendant was tried and convicted for constructive manslaughter and the defense appealed.
 The conviction was quashed.

-Children more than adults are the most likely victims of an assault and the law recognizes this fact and make it an offence to willfully assault a child.
+Children more than adults are the most likely victims of an assault and the law recognizes this fact and makes it an offence to willfully assault a child.

 S.1 of the Prevention of Cruelty to Children Act, 1894-

 “If any person over the age of sixteen years, who has the custody, charge or care, of any child under the age of sixteen years, willfully assaults, illtreats, neglects, abandons, or exposes, such child, or causes or procures such child to be assaulted, illtreated, neglected, abandoned, or exposed, in a manner likely to cause such child unnecessary suffering, or injury to its health (including injury to or loss of sight, or hearing, or limb, or organ of the body, and any mental derangement), that person shall be guilty of a misdemeanor”.

 Copyright © 2018 by Dyarne Ward